MrBigK/linked-blog-starter-md/Sessions/Session 3.md

 The party successfully defeated the zombies that were overrunning the town and the townsfolk took notice.
 Johnny tried to give a rousing speech but he sadly missed the mark and couldn't quite land.
 Its okay though, the townspeople think he's just a little bit retarded.
 It was at this moment a mysterious figure comes across the horizon donning a gold mask, being carried in a palanquin.
 # Summary
+After encountering Sloth and him threating to kill the party, the townspeople came together to fend off Sloth for enough time for the party to rest.
+After resting, the party started their engagement with Sloth and fought him to the death.
+After a long, grueling fight and teleporting to Sloths domain, the party won by Helen shoving Abram up Sloths butt.
+Now, with Sloth defeated and the town back to normal, the party is ready to set out on their adventure.